ASSOCIATE MANAGEMENT AUDITOR (Exam ID: 7CO07)

 This is a Departmental Promotional Statewide examination for the State Controller’s Office.
 Applicants must:

-- Have a permanent civil service appointment with the State Controller’s Office as of the final filing date in order to participate in the examination; or
+- Have had a permanent civil service appointment with the State Controller’s Office within three years of the cut-off or final filing date without a break in State civil service; or

 - Be a current or former employee of the Legislature for two or more years as defined in Government Code §18990; or